scolby33/event_notifier/grand_vision.md

 #How to Use this Package
-Here's my idea on how a full use of this pacakge will look.
+Here's my idea on how a full use of this package will look.

 ##The `Event` Class
 An instance of the `Event` class encapsulates logic used to create `Notification`s.
 They must implement several methods and properties: